drdanmorris/pangea-gamma-phonegap/README.md

 ####Download POC Repository
 Click the **Download Zip** button to grab a local copy of the POC repository.
 Unpack the archive to a location of your choice (e.g., *c:\development\poc\*), abbreviated herein as 'root'.
+Alternatively (recommended) you can click the **Clone in Desktop** button and follow the instructions for setting up the Git Client (if not installed already).
+This approach will make it easier to later resync your local repository with the master server repository.

 ####Install Node Dependencies